Harry Potter and the Forbidden Journey:

 The single rider line can be a great friend to you, but it has a nasty temper!
-I have used it more than four dozen times over the past year.
-When Forbidden Journey had a wait time of 75 minutes or more, I’ve gotten on in less than ten minutes… repeatedly.
+I have used it dozens and dozen times.
+When Forbidden Journey has had a wait time of 75 minutes or more, I’ve gotten on in less than ten minutes… repeatedly.
 But it can be deceiving!
 From the castle entrance you cannot see the line.
 So when you go to your left and head up the stairs to the Gryffindor Common Room, you may find yourself stopping before you even reach the top of the stairs.
 Should this happen, you may be in for a 20 or 30 minute wait.
 Or more.

 Castle tour only

 Castle tour-only guests agree not to go on the ride, and for their reward these guests get their own line through the castle.
 Once inside the castle entrance, you will need to inform the team member posted there that you are just doing the tour.

 Something to understand about the tour: this is a self-guided tour.
 It’s not like a museum tour where you will have a person guiding you through the rooms.
 Essentially what you are doing is experiencing the best parts of the attraction’s queue (the rooms inside Hogwarts Castle) and skipping the green house and the ride at the end.
 Even if you are just going on the tour, you cannot bring strollers in with you.
 But, as I mentioned on page 1, you can bring everything else, including your camera!